 Take TED and TEDx events for example.
 TED Talks may have started as exclusively in-person conferences, but their explosive rise in popularity occurred online due to TED’s strategic production approach, which involved using cameras that were specifically intended to capture the audience’s reactions.
 Companies can apply this same technique to charm their own virtual audiences.

 It can be difficult to predict the number of attendees who will opt for either a remote or in-person experience.
 Will one format be heavily favored by the audience, or will there be an even split?
-Short of owning a crystal ball, one way to plan a hybrid event is to offer your attendees an open system experience.
+Short of owning a crystal ball, one way to plan a hybrid event is to ask your attendees to opt for the format of their choice.

-Weeks before an open system hybrid event takes place, attendees are asked whether they would prefer to attend live or virtually.
-The organization can then apply these insights to tailor the event to their audience.
+The data of your attendees’ preferences will be collected through the registration process weeks before the event takes place.
+Your organization can then apply these insights to tailor the event accordingly.
 If most attendees plan to attend in person, for example, the live portion may receive the most attention.
 This approach to hybrid event planning gives event professionals the wisdom to avoid guessing games and the flexibility to create an experience worthy of their guests.

-Julius Solaris, Head of Engagement at Swapcard, states, “Business events expect 75% capacity at best (lack of international travel, etc.) for the Q3-Q4 of 2021.
+In 2021, Julius Solaris, Head of Engagement at Swapcard states, “Business events expect 75% capacity at best (lack of international travel, etc.) in Q3 and Q4.
 Digital is the only way to break even or make a profit.
 The misconception is that they need to happen at the same time.
 They don’t.”

 A hybrid event may run first as a live event, only to be re-packaged later for virtual attendees.
 It can also be digitally archived for later use as an event resource.
 This option presents a more desirable in-person experience while also minimizing costs.